The Empress (TV series)

-The Empress (Die Kaiserin) is a German historical drama television series based on the life of Empress Elisabeth of Austria, starring Devrim Lingnau as her, and Philip Froissant as Franz Joseph I of Austria.
-It was released on Netflix on 29 September 2022.
-It was Netflix's second-most watched series worldwide for two weeks and the seventh most popular non-English series of 2022, with over 150 million hours streamed.
+The Empress (Die Kaiserin) is a German historical drama television series based on the life of Empress Elisabeth of Austria, starring Devrim Lingnau as the empress and Philip Froissant as Franz Joseph I of Austria.
+It was released on Netflix on 29 September 2022 and became the network's second-most watched series worldwide for two weeks and the seventh most popular non-English series of 2022, with over 150 million hours streamed.

 On 8 November 2022, Netflix renewed it for a second season, which premiered on 22 November 2024.
 Netflix also commissioned a companion novel, The Empress: A Novel, by Gigi Griffis, which was published two days before the series premiered on the streaming service.
-On 27 January 2025, the series was renewed for a third and final season.
+On 27 January 2025, the series was renewed for a third and final season, which is set to premiere on 12 November 2026.

 Premise

-Sixteen-year-old Bavarian Duchess, Elisabeth "Sisi" von Wittelsbach, falls in love with Emperor Franz Joseph of Austria, the intended fiancé of her older sister, Duchess Helene, and they marry.
+16-year-old Bavarian Duchess Elisabeth "Sisi" von Wittelsbach falls in love with Emperor Franz Joseph of Austria, the intended fiancé of her older sister, Duchess Helene, and they marry.
 Arriving in Vienna, Sisi finds herself navigating the complexity of court politics and her husband's scheming family.
 Her mother-in-law, Archduchess Sophie, who is also her aunt, antagonises her almost immediately.
 Maximilian, Franz Joseph's younger brother, tries to outshine his brother and prove that he is more worthy to rule.